A Hierarchy of Supermartingales for $\omega$-Regular Verification: Introduction

 Verification of probabilistic programs has been actively studied in recent years. \emph{Martingale-based methods} are one of the major approaches in this area.
 These methods guarantee properties of probabilistic programs by finding a function called a \emph{super-} or \emph{sub-martingale}, which is required to satisfy a certain inequality between its current value and its expected value after one step of execution.
 Even when a target program has an infinite state space, martingale-based methods often admit automated synthesis via reduction to constraint solving.
 Consequently, various types of martingales have been proposed to verify different types of properties of probabilistic programs, such as almost-sure termination \cite{ChakarovCAV2013,HuangOOPSLA2019,McIverPOPL2018,Kenyon-RobertsLICS2021,AgrawalPOPL2018,ChatterjeeFAC2023,TakisakaCAV2024}, quantitative termination \cite{ChatterjeeCAV2022,ChatterjeePOPL2017,TakisakaTOPLAS2021,UrabeLICS2017}, and cost analysis \cite{KuraTACAS2019,WangPLDI2019}.

-Recently, supermartingales are also studied for verifying \emph{$\omega$-regular properties} of probabilistic programs \cite{AbateCAV2024,AbateCAV2025,HenzingerCAV2025,ChakarovTACAS2016}.
+Recently, supermartingales have also been studied for verifying \emph{$\omega$-regular properties} of probabilistic programs \cite{AbateCAV2024,AbateCAV2025,HenzingerCAV2025,ChakarovTACAS2016}.
 For instance, consider a specification given as a linear temporal logic formula, such as one in LTL, over the sequence of observable events produced by a probabilistic program.
-In this situation, the probabilistic program induces a Markov chain (or Markov decision process if the program has nondeterminism), which typically has an infinite state space.
+For example, one may ask whether the position $x = 0$ is visited infinitely often (i.e., the LTL formula $G F (x = 0)$ holds) in a one-dimensional fair random walk (which holds almost surely, as is well known).
+In such a setting, the probabilistic program induces a Markov chain (or Markov decision process if the program has nondeterminism), which typically has an infinite state space.
 The LTL formula can be translated into an $\omega$-automaton, e.g., a deterministic Streett automaton.
 By applying the product construction to the Markov chain and the deterministic Streett automaton, taking into account the emitted events during transitions, we obtain a Markov chain equipped with a Streett acceptance condition.
 The verification problem then asks whether the Markov chain satisfies the associated Streett condition with probability~1 (\emph{qualitative} verification) or with a probability above a given threshold (\emph{quantitative} verification).
-Streett supermartingales~\cite{AbateCAV2024} can serve as certificates for such qualitative verification problems.
-Moreover, when combined with stochastic invariants \cite{ChatterjeePOPL2017}, they can also support quantitative verification \cite{AbateCAV2025,HenzingerCAV2025}.
+Streett supermartingales~\cite{AbateCAV2024} serve as certificates for such qualitative verification problems.
+Moreover, when combined with stochastic invariants \cite{ChatterjeePOPL2017}, they can also be used to support quantitative verification \cite{AbateCAV2025,HenzingerCAV2025}.

+Although the above problem setting can be seen as a natural extension of the well-studied $\omega$-regular verification problem for non-probabilistic programs (e.g., \cite{CookPOPL2007,UnnoPOPL2023,ChatterjeeFM2025}) and probabilistic model checking over finite state spaces \cite{VardiSFCS1985} (see also the modern textbook treatment in \cite{Baier2008}), much less is known about the verification of $\omega$-regular properties of probabilistic programs with infinite state spaces.

-\paragraph{Limitations of existing work} To the best of our knowledge, Streett supermartingales \cite{AbateCAV2024} are essentially the only known supermartingale-based certificate for general $\omega$-regular properties.
+\paragraph{Limitations of existing work} To the best of our knowledge, Streett supermartingales \cite{AbateCAV2024} are essentially the only known supermartingale-based certificate for qualitative verification of general $\omega$-regular properties.
 However, their verification power has not been well understood.
 In fact, there exists a simple $\omega$-regular verification problem that cannot be verified by Streett supermartingales.
 For example, consider the following simple program, which is not even a probabilistic program: